praveenpX/aws-aspnetcore-cognito-authentication-mvc-webapp/aspnetcore-cognito-authentication-mvc-webapp/README.md

 Follow the steps one by one in this section, and/or alternately, you can leverage the below cloud formation template to automate the Cognito Configuration

-Alternately, you can leverage the below cloud formation template to automate the Cognito Configuration

 ```
 {